 Generally a 2013 signed IRS tax return transcript may be required for most applications with special filing circumstances.
 Please refer to our instruction sheet for the "IRS Tax Return Transcript Request Process for 2014/2015 Financial Aid Verification" regarding the steps necessary to request an IRS transcript, free of charge.
 Please contact the Office of Financial Aid by phone at 845-257-3250 or by e-mail at email@example.com for questions about additional documentation that may be required to satisfy the applicant's verification requirements.

 ARE THERE ANY OTHER DOCUMENTS THAT MAY BE REQUESTED?

 Other documents may be requested to resolve conflicting data or provide clarification of reported data.
-These documents may include bank statements, brokerage statements, divorce/separation agreements, child support documentation, asset verification worksheets, and itemization worksheets.
-In some situations, additional income tax return documents may be requested in addition to the IRS tax return transcript or IRS Data Retrieval Tool for clarification of reported data.
+These documents may include bank statements, brokerage statements, divorce/separation agreements, child support documentation, asset verification worksheets, and low income verification forms.
+In some situations, additional income tax return documents may be requested (in addition to the IRS tax return transcript or IRS Data Retrieval tool) for clarification of reported data.